 ...
 Clean alternatives to fossil fuels

 Switching to renewable energies isn’t just the best choice.
-It’s our only option.
-Moving from fossil fuels to renewables will not only fight climate change, it will also reduce the EU’s dependence on imports of fossil fuels and boost much needed job creation in Europe’s economies.It’s impossible to ignore the role of energy in our daily lives.
+It’s one of the key challenges that Europe faces in the 21st century.
+Policy makers need to “walk the talk” up to 2030 on clean energy.
+Moving from fossil fuels to renewables will fight dangerous climate change, and it will reduce the EU’s dependence on imports of fossil fuels and boost much needed job creation in Europe’s economies.It’s impossible to ignore the role of energy in our daily lives.
 We need it to power our homes, our hospitals, our schools, our shops, our transport, our PCs and everything that depends on them - to mention but a few.
 Reliable and affordable energy services are essential for our whole economy.

-However, our use of fossil fuels - like oil, coal and gas – as a primary source of energy is environmentally unsustainable.
+However, our use of fossil fuels - like oil, coal and gas – as a primary source of energy is not only environmentally unsustainable; it is also wasting European citizens’ money.

-The good news is that renewable sources of energy, such as wind and solar power, hydro-electric power, tidal power, geothermal energy and biomass, are a viable alternative to fossil fuels.
-By switching to renewable energy, we can protect our natural environment, achieve energy independence, and help avoid the dangerous consequences of global warming.
+The good news is that renewable sources of energy, such as wind and solar power, hydro-electric power, tidal power, geothermal energy and sustainable biomass, together with energy efficiency, are a viable alternative to fossil fuels.
+By switching to renewable energy, we can protect our natural environment, achieve energy independence, secure our energy needs and help avoid the dangerous consequences of global warming.

 Up to 2030

-As a result, big investments have led to large-scale renewable energy generation, and huge price drops in technology costs.
-Sustainable production in Europe is a success story, which must be continued beyond 2020.
+Overall, renewable energy production in Europe is a success story, which must be continued beyond 2020.

-It is now time to discuss the necessary framework for the next decade up to 2030.
-If the EU is serious about decarbonising our economy by 95% by 2050, renewables need a clear signal from our policy leaders to secure investments in clean and safe technologies.
+If the EU is serious about decarbonising our economy by 95% by 2050, renewables need a clear and ambitious signal from our policy leaders to secure investments in clean and safe technologies.

 Senior Policy Officer Renewable Energy